Rudnev/laravel-settings/README.md

 Settings::get(['foo', 'bar', 'baz' => 'default']);
 ```
 #### Get all values
-Get all of the settings items.
+Get all the settings items.
 ```php
 Settings::all();
 ```